wiredquill/lab-setup/harvester/dhcp/README.md

-# Harvester DHCP IPPool: `net-10-9`
+# Harvester DHCP IP Pool Configuration: net-10-9

-This repo contains a configuration for setting up a **DHCP-managed IP pool** in Harvester.
-The goal is to install a pool of IP addresses that **Harvester virtual machines can automatically use** via DHCP on boot.
+The goal is to provide a range of IP addresses that Harvester virtual machines can automatically obtain via DHCP at boot time.

-It uses the `vm-dhcp-controller` add-on and defines a range of addresses that Harvester will lease to VMs connected to the `default/net-10-9` network.
+It uses the `vm-dhcp-controller` add-on and defines a range of addresses that Harvester will lease to VMs connected to the `default/backbone-vlan` network.

----

----

 ## 🔗 Official Documentation

 📖 https://docs.harvesterhci.io/v1.3/advanced/addons/managed-dhcp/

----

-## ✅ Prerequisites
+## 🛠️ Prerequisites

 Before applying the `net-10-9` IPPool, complete the following steps in your Harvester cluster:

----

 ### 1. **Install and Enable the `vm-dhcp-controller` Add-On**

-The DHCP controller is not included in the Harvester ISO by default.
-You must install it manually from the [experimental-addons repo](https://github.com/harvester/experimental-addons).
+The `vm-dhcp-controller` is not included in Harvester by default.
+Install it from the [experimental-addons repo](https://github.com/harvester/experimental-addons) using:

-Run the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/harvester/experimental-addons/main/harvester-vm-dhcp